Specialisation: Sociology of Development

 MSc thesis

-In the second year, you demonstrate your ability to design and conduct research by collecting and analysing information on a thesis topic of your choice.
-Your thesis will be based on the domain within your specialisation, and the specialisation courses will outline the context of your research.
-To get an impression of the kind of research done by students, these are a few thesis examples:
+In the second year, you are given the opportunity to design and conduct research by collecting and analysing information on a thesis topic of your choice.
+Your thesis topic broadly fits in the domain of your specialisation.
+These are a few examples from students graduating in the field of sociology:

 Many more examples are to be found in the thesis library.